-As consumers hunker down in their homes, it’s imperative that dealers take a serious look at moving more and more of their shopping experience online, allowing consumers to prepare for purchase from the safety of their own homes.
+As consumers hunker down in their homes, it’s imperative that dealers take a serious look at moving more and more of their shopping experience online to generate automobile leads, allowing consumers to prepare for purchase from the safety of their own homes.
 Whether valuing their trade-

 Two capabilities that enable dealers to answer consumers’ critical questions online are Digital Retailing and website personalization.
 Personalizing the website with relevant and timely offers drive shoppers into the digital retailing experience.
 And digital retailing enables consumers to complete more of the shopping process online and at home – something that will become more important even when COVID-19 passes.

 Consumers are going to continue to seek to minimize time spent in the dealership at purchase.
 Businesses that enable a more seamless online to in-store (or online to delivery) process – and educate their customers via website content and advertising messaging – will be best positioned in the future.